AshkinLi/rosetta/graph/pages/Platform.md

 type:: [[Class]]
 parent:: [[Thing]]
-description:: A framework on which applications may be run url:: {{docs-base-url Platform}}
+description:: A hardware which software can run on url:: {{docs-base-url Platform}}